Skip to main content

 Mandatory Employee Training

-Every year, Hershey employees must complete training and acknowledge the standards, guidelines and practices set out in our Code of Conduct, which includes a commitment to uphold human rights and fair employment practices.
+Every year, Hershey employees must complete training and acknowledge the standards, guidelines and practices set out in our Code of Conduct, including a commitment to uphold human rights and fair employment practices.
 Our Code of Conduct also states that employees should not engage in human rights abuses or conduct business with those who do.

 Read more about how we support supplier training and capability building